 Apple Watch Series 7

-Apple Watch Series 7 is Apple’s latest and newest smart watch, announced in September 2021 ,featuring a more rounded design with a larger casing, improved durability, a larger always-on Retina display and faster charging, starting at a price of $399.
+Apple Watch Series 7 was announced in September 2021 and featured a rounder design with a larger casing, improved durability, a larger always-on Retina display, and faster charging with a starting at a price of $399.